congdonglinux/VIMbix/README.md

 Support
 -------
 Please do not send me an email for support on **VIMbix**.
-Open an [issue](https://github.com/jjmartres/VIMbix/issues/new) on Github.
+Open an [issue](https://github.com/richardsonlima/VIMbix/issues/new) on Github.

 Development
 -----------
-Fork the project on Github and send me a merge request, or send a patch to jjmartres@gmail.com.
+Fork the project on Github and send me a merge request, or send a patch to contatorichardsonlima@gmail.com.
+Forked from  jjmartres/VIMbix

 Version
 -------
-Please see [VERSION](https://github.com/jjmartres/VIMbix/blob/master/VERSION) file or use the rake task :
+Please see [VERSION](https://github.com/richardsonlima/VIMbix/blob/master/VERSION) file or use the rake task :

 ```
 rake  version